sarog/openremote-sf/trunk/UIDesigner/readme.txt

 II.
 Requirements
 ================
 The "Modeler" requires this 3rd party software:
-1) GWT 1.6.4 or above
+1) GWT 1.6.4
 2) JBoss 4.2.3 GA or above, Tomcat 5.5.26 or above
-3) Java 1.5 or above
+3) Java 1.6 or above
 4) MySQL 5.0 or above
 5) Ant 1.7.1 or above

 III.
 "Modeler" site deployment
 ==============================================
-1) create a database named 'modeler' in MySQL.
+1) share a database named 'beehive' with Beehive in MySQL.
 2) modify following configuration variables in "%PROJECT_ROOT%/config/config.properties" file (see comments inside this file for details):
     a) set "jdbc.url" parameter value to MySQL URL